Rent-To-Own Homes: What Are They, And How Do They Work?

-Renting-to-own means you rent a property and make progress toward eventually owning it.
+Renting-to-own means you rent a property and make progress toward eventually owning it, should you decide to buy the home when the lease is up.
 Every month, a portion of the rent you pay to the homeowner goes toward a down payment on the home.
 You have the option to use the money that’s accrued to buy the home at the end of your lease period.

-It can be a great way to save money for a down payment and give that particular home a test drive to make sure you like it.
+Renting-to-own can be a great way to save money for a down payment and give that home a test drive to make sure you like it.
 The percentage of your rent that goes toward a down payment depends on the specifics laid out in your contract.
-The monthly lease amount you pay is higher than fair market value, as the extra money goes toward your eventual down payment.
+But again, the monthly lease amount you pay is higher than fair market value, as the extra money goes toward your eventual down payment.

 For example, let’s say that you rent a home worth $200,000 for $1,500 a month.
 Let’s also say that $250 of your monthly rent payment goes toward a fund for an eventual down payment.
 If you rent the home for 24 months, you’ll have $6,000 saved in the bank at the end of your lease.
 That’s a 3% down payment, which is a great start toward getting a mortgage to own the home.